beeminder-capstone/Nectar-Frontend/README.md

         6. Open the directory where you created the app.
 Remove the `node_modules`, `resources` and `src` folders.
         7. Complete steps 7, 8 and 9.
         8. Open Visual Studio and the project.
         9. Select the “Tools” menu, “Options…”, expand the “Projects and Solutions” section, select “Web Package Management” and “$(PATH)”.
-Click the up arrow “↑” to move in to the top of the list and click “OK”.
+Click the up arrow “↑” to move it to the top of the list and click “OK”.
         10. Select a target platform in the toolbar, a target device and press the green arrow to run the app.
 2. Install Cordova and Ionic ([http://ionicframework.com/getting-started/](http://ionicframework.com/getting-started/)): `npm install -g cordova ionic`.
 3. If installing the Android app, install the Java Development Kit (JDK): [http://www.oracle.com/technetwork/java/javase/downloads/index.html](http://www.oracle.com/technetwork/java/javase/downloads/index.html)